AACP Transformation Center

 ATC Advisory Committee

-The AACP Transformation Center (ATC) Advisory Committee will serve as subject matter experts in pharmacy education and practice to guide the work and activities of the AACP Transformation Center.
-The Committee will assist with the following charges:
+The 2025-2026 AACP Transformation Center (ATC) Advisory Committee serves as subject matter experts in pharmacy education and practice to guide the work and activities of the AACP Transformation Center.
+The Committee assists with the following charges:

 • Recommend and assist in developing partnerships within pharmacy and with external collaborators to support the sustainability of ATC initiatives.